e40/e40.github.io/2025-02-09-kidney-stone-manual.md

 ChatGPT, et al.  Google.
 Medical websites.
 Almost none of what I wrote above was available.

-I wrote this on the chance it helps someone out there.
+I wrote all of this on the off chance it one of my fellow travelers.